microsoft/nni/docs/en_US/NAS/Overview.md

 ### DARTS

 The main contribution of [DARTS: Differentiable Architecture Search][3] on algorithm is to introduce a novel algorithm for differentiable network architecture search on bilevel optimization.
+[Detailed Description](DARTS.md)

 #### Usage